Final Exams at the Law Library

 And finally, although the study rooms are designed for group use, please be aware that they are not soundproof and loud discussions may make your fellow students studying quietly at nearby tables a little grumpy.

-As always, keep an eye on your laptops, phones, backpacks, jackets and other personal belongings.
-When spending much of your day in the library it is natural at times to leave your belongings on a desk in the library or in the Wood Hall study area or study room.
+As always, keep an eye on your laptops, phones, backpacks, jackets, and other personal belongings.
+When spending much of your day in the library it is natural to leave your belongings unattended on a desk in the library, in a study room, or in the Wood Hall study area.
 Unfortunately, it is all too easy for those items to be quickly taken.

 Good luck on exams!